I Want to...

 Keeping your green bin clean and pest-free

-• Line your bin with cardboard, newspaper, yard waste bags, paper towels or certified compostable bags.
+• Line your bin with certified compostable bags, paper liner bags, newspaper, or paper towels.

 • Sprinkle with baking soda to reduce odors.

-• Clean your kitchen container and green bin regularly.
+• Clean your kitchen collector and green bin regularly.
 Bins can be cleaned with dish detergent or vinegar and baking soda.

 • Place your Green Bin out for curbside collection every week, even if your bin is not full.